Wish Upon: Critical response

-The film received negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 32 out of 100, based on 24 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

-Andrew Barker of Variety wrote, "By any normal standards, teen horror flick Wish Upon is a pretty bad movie.
-But its badness is of such a distinct and kooky character that it can't help but exert an inadvertent charm."
-The Observers Simran Hans gave it 2/5 stars, writing, "Fashioning itself as a teen horror, Wish Upon is far too tame for most actual adolescents".
+The Observers Simran Hans gave the film 2/5 stars, writing, "Fashioning itself as a teen horror, Wish Upon is far too tame for most actual adolescents".
 Robbie Collin of The Daily Telegraph wrote, "Wish Upon tries to put a millennial spin on the premise, but fumbles everything it sets out to do so extravagantly, the film itself feels like the result of some kind of diabolical, chimpanzee-fingered pact."
 He gave it 1/5 stars.
 The Timess Ed Potton also gave it 1/5 stars, writing, "Seldom has a teen protagonist been as annoying as the one in this high-concept high-school horror...
 Somewhere in here there's a message about the perils of peer pressure and the cruelty of social media, but it's submerged below all the stagey angst and telegraphed peril.
 By the end you're hoping that Clare gets her just deserts."
+The Guardian's Benjamin Lee also gave the film 1/5 stars and wrote, "the makers have decided to scrap any vague attempt at originality and lazily smash together two other tried and tested conceits: the double-edged wishes from Wishmaster and the supernatural accident deaths from Final Destination.
+What's most remarkable about the film is how it's somehow even worse than that sounds."

+Andrew Barker of Variety wrote, "By any normal standards, teen horror flick Wish Upon is a pretty bad movie.
+But its badness is of such a distinct and kooky character that it can't help but exert an inadvertent charm."
 Emily Yoshida of Vulture called the film "a deeply silly midsummer lark that makes up for the fact that it's about nothing by being incredibly entertaining."
 The San Francisco Chronicles Peter Hartlaub called it "a summer movie that delivers a lowest-common-denominator good time, and mostly succeeds", and gave it 2/4 stars.
+Katie Walsh of the Tribune News Service called the film "a spooky teen story that's not particularly heavy on the scares, though its unintentional giggles almost ensure it a spot as a cult movie."

+In 2023, Red Letter Media featured the film in a spotlight episode of their series Best of the Worst, highlighting it as a modern masterpiece of "so bad it's good" cinema.